-Security forces raid Sunni mosque during Eid prayers in Sanandaj, Iran
+The Iranian security forces raided a Sunni mosque on Monday during Eid prayers in Sanandaj, Kurdistan province of Iran.

 The mosque, located in the town of Kani Kozaleh in Sandandaj, was raided by the security forces whilst worshipers were performing Eid prayers.

 There are reports that security forces were also deployed in other parts of the city to prevent Sunni Muslims from holding Eid prayers in several Sunni mosques across Sanandaj.

 The Sunni Muslim community of Sandandaj, along with the majority of the Muslim world, celebrated Eid on Monday 28 July 2014.
 The Iranian Shia authorities, who instead claimed that Eid was on Tuesday, seemed intent on preventing the Sunnis of Sanandaj from celebrating Eid on Monday.

 Human Rights Watch (HRW) released a statement last year urging Iran to lift restrictions on Sunni worship, after Iranian security forces prevented Sunni Muslims from holding prayers for Eid-al Adha in parts of Tehran in October 2013.

 ‘The Guardian’ news website also reported that Sunni Muslims were banned from holding Eid prayers in Tehran at the end of Ramadan in 2011, with security forces preventing Sunni worshipers from entering the buildings they had rented to perform prayers.